navi-04/Issue-change-log/issue-change-log-cui/documentation/11-marketplace-listing.md

 ## Long Description

 ### Overview
-Issue Change Log is a powerful Atlassian Forge app that provides comprehensive tracking and visualization of all changes made to Jira issues.
+Advanced Work Item log is a powerful Atlassian Forge app that provides comprehensive tracking and visualization of all changes made to Jira issues.
 Monitor field modifications, comments, and attachments with advanced filtering and export capabilities.

 ### Key Features